Bistrica, Novi Sad: Transportation

 Historically, the Novi Sad railway passed at the eastern edges of the neighborhood.
 With the dismantling of the southern city railway connections (moving the railway station from Liman to Boulevard of Jaše Tomića), most of the railway infrastructure was gradually dismantled over the following decades.
-The old shunting station (built in 1921 from the alleged designs of the Gustave Eiffel bureau) was used by freight trains until 2021, when the last railway rails were dismantled and removed following the opening of the new park.
-There are currently plans to restore the old shunting station and use it as part of a larger central park complex connected with the newly made park via a pedestrian bridge.
+The old train yard (built in 1921 from the alleged designs of the Gustave Eiffel bureau) was used by freight trains until 2021, when the last railway rails were dismantled and removed following the opening of the new park.
+There are currently plans to restore the old train yard and use it as part of a larger central park complex connected with the newly made park via a pedestrian bridge.

-In the western part of Bistrica is the seat of "Javno Gradsko Saobraćajno Preduzeće" (the cities public transportation company).
+In the western part of Bistrica is the seat of Javno Gradsko Saobraćajno Preduzeće (the cities public transportation company).
 Bus lines 2, 6, 7, 8, 9, 13, 18, 51, 52, 53, 54, 55, and 56 connect this neighborhood with other major city neighborhoods, as well as some surrounding settlements (Adice, Futog, Veternik, and Begeč).

 The neighborhood has cycling infrastructure, with larger boulevards and streets having segregated cycling roads from pedestrian pathways.
 Bike racks are located in front of most major public and commercial buildings.
 Since 2014 with the "Vratimo Novi Sad Biciklistima" initiative (which started in Novi Sad in 2009), NS bike, a local bike renting service company, has its own bike rack area in Jovana Dučić Boulevard.
 The renting service is available from the start of the cycling season in April and ends in December.

-While taxi companies function throughout the city, there are three taxi ranks in the neighborhood, at Jovana Dučića Boulevard next to Univer-Export supermarket (with 26 taxi parking spaces), Seljačkih buna Street at Gerontology Center (with 7 taxi parking spaces), and at Futoška Road next to Satelit fresh market (with 8 taxi parking spaces).
+While taxi companies function throughout the city, there are three taxi ranks in the neighborhood, at Jovana Dučića Boulevard next to Univer-Export supermarket (with 26 taxi parking spaces), Seljačkih buna street at Gerontology Center (with 7 taxi parking spaces), and at Futoška road next to Satelit fresh market (with 8 taxi parking spaces).

-Notable Bistrica streets are: Jovana Dučića Boulevard, Slobodana Jovanovića Boulevard, Subotica Boulevard or Europe Boulevard, Vojvode Stepe Boulevard, Kneza Miloša Boulevard, Futoška Road, Radomira Raše Radujkovića street, Bate Brkića Boulevard, Somborska ramp, etc.
+Notable Bistrica streets are: Jovana Dučića Boulevard, Slobodana Jovanovića Boulevard, Subotica Boulevard or Europe Boulevard, Vojvode Stepe Boulevard, Kneza Miloša Boulevard, Futoška road, Radomira Raše Radujkovića street, Bate Brkića Boulevard, Somborska ramp, etc.

 Society

 Education

-Bistrica has two primary schools: "Prva vojvođanska brigada" (built in 1980) and "Miloš Crnjanski" (built in 1962).
+Bistrica has two primary schools: Prva vojvođanska brigada (built in 1980) and Miloš Crnjanski (built in 1962).
 It has a school for primary and secondary education "Milan Petrović" (built in 2011).

-Bistrica has three kindergartens under the preschool institution of "Radosno Detinjstvo": "Bajka" (built in 1969), "Vendi" (built in 1980), and "Guliver" (built in 2008).
+Bistrica has three kindergartens under the preschool institution of Radosno Detinjstvo: Bajka (built in 1969), Vendi (built in 1980), and Guliver (built in 2008).
 The neighborhood also has several private kindergartens.